ACM-Research/vr-viewport-analysis/README.md

 The distribution of loss is skewed to the right with a median of 3755.59 and an IQR of 1735.22.

 With some more calculation, we note that for a radius of 89 (covering 60% of the screen at max), we can predict 90% of the points, which is 50% better than random prediction.
+This shows that there is a sizable increase in efficiency through using a prediction model.
+With additional image processing layers and more model parameter tuning, the model could be improved to greatly increase prediction accuracy.